Sauron

-Sauron (/ˈsaʊrɒn/) is the title character (Note: This is made clear in the chapter "The Council of Elrond", where Glorfindel states that "soon or late the Lord of the Rings would learn of its hiding place and would bend all his power towards it".) and the main antagonist in J. R. R. Tolkien's The Lord of the Rings, where he rules the land of Mordor.
-He has the ambition of ruling the whole of Middle-earth using the power of the One Ring, which he has lost and seeks to recapture.
+Sauron (/ˈsaʊrɒn/) is the title character and the main antagonist of J. R. R. Tolkien's The Lord of the Rings, where he rules the land of Mordor.
+He seeks to conquer Middle-earth using the power of the One Ring, which he has lost and attempts to recapture.
 In the same work, he is identified as the "Necromancer" of Tolkien's earlier novel The Hobbit.
 The Silmarillion describes him as the chief lieutenant of the first Dark Lord, Morgoth.
-Tolkien noted that the Ainur, the "angelic" powers of his constructed myth, "were capable of many degrees of error and failing", but by far the worst was "the absolute Satanic rebellion and evil of Morgoth and his satellite Sauron".
+Originally an angelic being, Sauron followed Morgoth in his rebellion against Eru Iluvatar, the supreme being in Tolkien's mythology.
 Sauron appears most often as "the Eye", as if disembodied.

 Tolkien, while denying that absolute evil could exist, stated that Sauron came as near to a wholly evil will as was possible.
 Commentators have compared Sauron to the title character of Bram Stoker's 1897 novel Dracula, and to Balor of the Evil Eye in Irish mythology.
 Sauron is briefly seen in a humanoid form in Peter Jackson's film trilogy, which otherwise shows him as a disembodied, flaming Eye.

 Fictional history

 Before the world's creation

-The Ainulindalë tells how the supreme being Eru began the creation with good, immortal spirits, the Ainur.
-The lesser Maiar included Sauron, under the greater Valar.
+The supreme being Eru began the creation with good, immortal spirits, the powerful Valar and the lesser Maiar.
+Sauron was one of the Maiar.
 The Vala Melkor rebelled against Eru, starting evils that Sauron continued.
 Sauron perceived Eru directly; he was "far higher" than the Maiar who later came to Middle-earth as Wizards.